caseyg/awesome/README.md

 *   [dave1010/tools](https://github.com/dave1010/tools) - Collection of tools

 *   [aavetis/PRarena](https://github.com/aavetis/PRarena) - This repo tracks the opened and merged PRs by the top SWE coding agents by OpenAI, GitHub, and others.
-Updates every 3 hours.
+Updates regularly.

 *   [continuedev/amplified.dev](https://github.com/continuedev/amplified.dev) - 🔊 We believe in a future where developers are amplified, not automated